HimToo movement: History

 During the Brett Kavanaugh hearings, the #HimToo hashtag was re-popularized in his defense.
-People used the #HimToo hashtag to express support for Kavanaugh and to criticize women who allegedly gave false rape accusations.
-The hashtag then evolved and became more generally used to defend men against false rape accusations. #HimToo became the antithesis to #MeToo as a call for fairness towards men during sexual assault hearings by asserting that men should not be implied as guilty before sexual assault hearings begin.
+People -- particularly men's rights activists -- used the #HimToo hashtag to express support for Kavanaugh and to criticize women who allegedly gave false rape accusations.
+The hashtag then evolved and became more generally used to defend men against alleged rape accusations. #HimToo became the antithesis to #MeToo and #BelieveHer, with supporters calling for fairness towards men during sexual assault hearings by asserting that men should not be implied as guilty before sexual assault hearings begin.

 #HimToo rally

 On November 17, 2018, a rally supporting the #HimToo movement hosted by Patriot Prayer member Haley Adams was held in downtown Portland, Oregon.
 According to Adams, she and about 40 others gathered to show support for men who were victims of false rape allegations, which they blamed on the #MeToo movement.
 The speakers shared stories of false rape accusations and spoke about other points regarding men's rights.
 Joey Gibson, the leader of the Patriot Prayer movement, spoke at the #HimToo rally.
 Many of the rally's attendees and speakers were associated with Gibson and the Patriot Prayer group.

 A counter-protest attended by 350 people was held nearby to express their support for victims of sexual assault in light of the #MeToo movement under a banner saying "Survivors are Everywhere".
 Among the attendees were various different left wing groups including Antifa dressed in "black bloc" outfits, members of the Portland Democratic Socialists of America (DSA), and the group Popular Mobilizations which led a counter-protest rally called #SupportersAreEverywhere.

 After the rally, a larger number of counter-protesters chased the protestors.
 The counter-protesters allegedly started using pepper spray and fireworks, as well as tossing bottles, flares, silly string, and smoke bombs.
 The police formed a protective wall around the protesters who were left.
 The opposing rallies ended in six arrests.